Lloyd P. Gerson, Aristotle and Other Platonists, Cornell University Press, 2005

 The second dialogue is arguably more important, though, insofar as it contains a critique of the ‘Friends of the Forms.’
 These friends hold views that are almost identical to those rejected by Aristotle in Metaphysics.
 The friends think Forms are separable and isolable individuals, little islands of intelligibility as Gerson puts it, existing apart from νοῦς and from each other.
 Yet the Sophist highlights a major problem with this view, namely that Forms would be unknowable were the friends right.
 Since every being changes when acted upon, and since thinking is an action, it follows that things thought are changed when acted upon.
 Yet this would entail that the eternal Forms change when known by finite minds, which is absurd.
 One ought to say that the Forms are in an eternal kind of motion, a motion that befits immaterial intelligible things—the motion of being thought or understood by Mind, who is identical with what it thinks.
 Only if the Forms are eternally in act can they serve as an adequate foundation for our knowledge of their images in this world.
 The Sophist forces one to conceive of the Forms as ‘living,’ and ‘acting’ beings.
 Platonists oftentimes interpreted this in tandem with the Timaeus’ account of the Demiurge who makes the world as much like himself as possible and does this by making matter like the Forms.
 For this to be the case, the Forms must somehow be ‘part’ of the Demiurge or vice-versa.
 Consequently, Platonists often claimed that the Forms were never intended to be abstract or lifeless universals nor were they supposed to be individual pockets of intelligibility, (the Intelligible Horse for instance).
 Nor were they supposed to explain the existence of any particular informed thing.
 For, as Aristotle says, man comes from man.
 Forms do not cause this or that particular man to be.
 Platonists conceded that generation and corruption, along with the ‘Aristotelian’ four causes, are sufficient to explain the existence of a particular composite.
 However, Forms or intelligibles are the necessary precondition for there being true univocal predication.
 How is it the case, in other words, that particular circles really are alike insofar as they are circles?
 The mere presence of universal concepts or terms abstractable from material circles is insufficient to explain why these universals are abstractable, predicable, and knowable in the first place.
 Plato and Aristotle are giving accounts at different levels of intelligibility so to speak.
 Aristotle has many fine things to say about particular, universal, inseparable, and separable substances.
 But he never tells us why these sensible and particular substances are intelligible.
 Why is being qua being given or manifest to mind at all?
 He more or less takes this for granted, as we all must.
 For Plato, though, the intelligibility of being too mysterious not to have some explanation.

 These are some of my take-aways from Gerson’s excellent study.
 In particular I would recommend chapters 3 and 7, which contain some of the best accounts of the Categories and the Forms that I have come across.
-Lastly, I would recommend this book to all Platonists who find Aristotle’s criticisms somewhat grating and perplexing.
+Lastly, I would recommend this book to all Platonists who find Aristotle’s criticisms mildly irritating or perplexing.
 (I confess that I am such a one).
 We must claim Aristotle as one of our own, as Platonists have traditionally done.
 Despite the ramblings of contemporary materialists and naturalists, Aristotle’s natural philosophy is still viable, even if his particular claims about physics or biology are not.
 There is no reason to reject the division of being into act and potency, form and matter, etc. Platonists need Aristotle when it comes to natural teleology, the intelligibility of motion, and much else.
 Again, this is more or less how he was used by the ‘Neo’-Platonists.
 Gerson’s book goes a long way to healing an artificial divide, restoring our vision of ancient philosophy, and uniting Ur-Platonists of all kinds against common enemies: nihilists, nominalists, materialists, and skeptics of all stripes.